VirtuallyRetro/SoundManager/README.md

 # SoundManager

-Godot 4.x Simple Sound Manager
+## Godot 4.x Simple Sound Manager

+Add as a global/sigleton script and update the audio path and groups as needed.